syedz/node-assignments/README.md

 npm run dev
 ```

-###

 ## API Calls

 ### Get summary

-An endpoint that provides summaries like the total number of students, the average age of students, and the number of classes offered.
+An endpoint that provides summaries of the total number of students, the average age of students, and the number of classes offered.

 **Request**